Bycatch Reduction Engineering Program 2017-2018 Report to Congress

 bycatch in gillnet fisheries

 Gillnets are used in many small-scale fisheries around the world, but cetaceans (whales and dolphins) are often bycaught in gillnet gear, threatening population health.
-Bycatch mitigation strategies that work for large commercial fisheries may not be workable in small-scale fisheries, so this project tested the effectiveness of a simple, low-cost bycatch reduction method known as glass bottle alarms in small-scale drift gillnet fisheries in Peru.
+Bycatch mitigation strategies that work for large commercial fisheries may not be workable in small-scale fisheries.
+This project tested the effectiveness of a simple, low-cost bycatch reduction method known as glass bottle alarms in small-scale drift gillnet fisheries in Peru.
 These alarms, made from a glass drink bottle with a bolt inside, produce a sound that should allow dolphins using echolocation to more effectively detect a gillnet.
 Initial results suggest that glass bottle alarms do not significantly reduce bycatch of dolphins or turtles in gillnets.
 The alarms did not affect the catch of target fish except for a reduction in the catch of some sharks.
 Another promising low-cost technology, plastic bottle acoustic reflectors, will be tested in the coming months in the same fishery.
 This upcoming research could potentially be used in small-scale fisheries around the world, including in the United States.

 New England Aquarium ($226,616): Testing a ropeless fishing prototype for eliminating large whale entanglements in pot fishing gear